Liverpool Hope Logo Liverpool Hope Logo

 Safety and Security Information - Stay Safe Principles

-The safety of staff, students and visitors at Liverpool Hope University is a priority, and so it is important to ensure that everyone is informed and prepared on how to stay safe on campus and at student residence in the event of an incident.
+The safety of staff, students and visitors at Liverpool Hope University is a top priority.
+It is essential that everyone is informed and prepared to respond appropriately in the event of an emergency or security incident on campus.

 Bomb threats